-Tasar culture is important to many of the Tribals in Bihar, Chhattisgarh, Orissa, and Madha Pradesh.
+Tasar culture is important to many of the Tribals in eastern India, primarily in the states of Bihar, Chhattisgarh, Odisha (formerly Orissa), Andhra Pradesh, West Bengal, and eastern Madhya Pradesh (CSB 2006, Trivedi et al. 2009).
 Cocoons are collected in the field.
 However, eggs are often placed onto trees near villages and larvae are moved from one small tree to another if they defoliate the first, so a certain amount of husbandry is done for what is otherwise a wild silkworm.
-There are numerous so-called eco-races that produce huge cocoons varying from brown to gray to dull yellow, and most of these eco-races are restricted to certain regions and feed on certain kinds of trees.
-The silk is reeled to make saris, scarves, wrappers, and it is spun to make heavier scarves and wrappers.
+There are numerous so-called eco-races that produce huge cocoons varying from brown to gray to dull yellow, and most of these eco-races are restricted to certain regions and feed on certain kinds of trees (Kavane & Sathe 2011).
+The silk is reeled to make saris, scarves, wrappers, and it is spun to make heavier scarves and shawls.
 Tasar silk has a special cultural significance to all segments of Indian society, and tasar kurtas are often worn by grooms and tasar saris by brides at their wedding ceremonies.
 The undyed natural brown or beige is generally favored for traditional textiles and garments.
-Many of the famous ikats from Orissa and embroidered and brocaded wrappers from West Bengal and other eastern states are made of tropical tasar silk.
+Many of the famous ikats from Odisha and embroidered and brocaded wrappers from West Bengal and other eastern states are made of tropical tasar silk.
+The popular Baluchari stoles from West Bengal, one of which we illustrate here, are brocaded with repeating patterns of traditional motifs.
 Because tropical tasar silk has been over-exploited in India, a lot of Chinese tussah is now imported to serve as a substitute on the handlooms (Srivastav & Thangavelu 2005).
 Spun or reeled fabrics of mulberry silk are also often dyed a light brown to look like tasar.
-Silk of Antheraea (tussah, tasar, muga) appears under magnification as flat strands like tape or ribbons.
-However, eri and mulberry silks have fibers that are more slender and appear rounded in cross-section.
-A dissecting microscope shows these differences quite well, but a good hand lens or a loup like is used to view 35 mm slides may suffice to distinguish mulberry from those made by Antheraea.
+Most textiles from India are weft dominant.

 Jolly, M S., S. K. Sen, and M. M. Ahsan.
 1974.
-Tasar Culture.
+Tasar culture.
 Ambika Publishers,

-Bombay. viii 266 pp., 2 color plates.
+Bombay. viii + 266 pp., 2 color plates.

 Mohanty, P. K. 1998.
-Tropical Tasar Culture in India.
+Tropical tasar culture in India.
 Daya Publishing House, Delhi.

 Srivastav, P. K. and K. Thangavelu.
 2005.
 Sericulture and seri-biodiversity.
 Associated